Assistant Professor

 Computer Sciences Department, COMSATS University Islamabad, Lahore Campus, Pakistan.

-I am Assistant Professor at COMSATS University Islamabad, Lahore Campus, Pakistan and PhD scholar at Lancaster University, Lancaster, United Kingdom.
-I am a member and active participant at research groups, UCREL at Lancaster University and NLPT at CIIT Lahore.
-I am currently working on "Cross-lingual Text Resue and Plagiarism Detection" with Dr. Paul Rayson and Dr. Rao Muhammad Adeel Nawab.
+I am Assistant Professor at COMSATS University Islamabad, Lahore Campus, Pakistan and an active member at research groups, UCREL at Lancaster University and NLPT at CUI Lahore.

 Computer Sciences Department, COMSATS University Islamabad, Lahore Campus, Pakistan.